Hunting in NAMMCO member countries

 Minke whale, fin whale, bowhead whale and humpback whale hunts with harpoon gun

 The hunt is opportunistic and seasonal, i.e., the hunters are not full-time whalers.
-Fin whales are caught either by two boats of a minimum length of 30 ft working together, or by one boat of a minimum length of 36 ft.
-One boat with a minimum length of 36 ft is required for the humpback whale.
-The bowhead is caught by three boats of a minimum length of 36 ft working together.
-The majority of minke whales are also taken by this method, by one boat with a length of 30-70 ft.
-Each boat must be equipped with one certified 50 mm Kongsberg harpoon gun, which is checked every second year.
+Fin whales and humpback whales are caught either by two boats of a minimum length of 9,2m working together, or by one boat of a minimum length of 11,0 m.
+The bowhead is caught by three boats of a minimum length of 11 m working together.
+Each boat must be equipped with one certified 50 mm harpoon gun, which is checked every second year.

 The primary hunting weapon is a harpoon with the Norwegian penthrite “Whale Grenade 99”.
 This whale-grenade was produced for minke whales but has been modified to accommodate the hunt of the larger whales (the triggering cord being extended from 40 cm to 90 cm, and the explosive charge increased from 30 g to 45 g of penthrite).
 Primary and secondary weapons for the three larger whale species are the modified “Whale Grenade 99”.
 Gunners shoot the whale in the heart and lung region by aiming at an area close to the pectoral fins.